 Well, the best I can do to address this critique is to say, first of all, mea culpa, in particular when it comes to being negative, depressing and repetitive regarding the subject matter I like to write about.

-As I stated up front – in so many words – I’m writing this primarily for myself in the attempt to figure out what the world is all about beyond the twists and turns that life can throw your way, and beyond the typical humdrum of daily tasks that – while not necessarily meaningless in themselves – tend to obscure the larger existential questions, and so by extension what life might mean to everyone else.
+As I stated up front – in so many words – I’m writing this primarily for myself in the attempt to figure out what the world is all about beyond the twists and turns that life can throw your way, and beyond the typical humdrum of daily tasks that – while not necessarily meaningless in themselves – tend to obscure the larger existential questions, and so, by extension, what life might conceivably mean to everyone else.

-About being overly negative : Who can begin to enumerate the number and variety of social economic, health and environmental issues ranging from poverty to homelessness to starvation across the globe?
+About being overly negative : Apart from the massive environmental damage we are inflicting on our precious planet on a daily basis, who can begin to enumerate the number and variety of social economic and health issues ranging from poverty to homelessness to starvation across the globe?
 Just this week the NY Times in an article titled The U.S. Can No Longer Hide From Its Deep Poverty Problem showed a tally of those living on $4 a day or less in selected developed countries, and it included 5.3 million people living in the US.
 I don’t necessarily want to pick on the US, but with the highest GDP in the world you wonder how this can even be the case when a country is deemed the wealthiest country in the world.

 Beyond that there is the disturbing statistic that half of the world’s wealth belongs to the top 1%, while the top 10% of adults hold 85%, and the bottom 90% hold the remaining 15% of the world’s total wealth.
 If you believe that these discrepancies are simply a function of some folks working harder and smarter than others, and reaping the benefit of it, then bless you, but you may have to learn something about how some people, organizations and certain governments operate in order to produce the incredible wealth that they have accumulated.

-So against these things – and with the brazen assumption that there is a lot more going on in the world than meets the eye – I am introducing “the larger context”, which, I postulate, is the true intent behind the world, and the reason for it being there in the first place, including our very own presence in it, and something I hope we will be able to get a glimpse of once we look beyond the infantile gobbledygook of religious dogma of whatever flavor and the unsupported and hence gaseous notion that someone else is in charge of our world.
+So against these things – and with the brazen assumption that there is a lot more going on in the world than meets the eye – I am introducing “the larger context”, which, I postulate, naively as it may be, is the true intent behind the world, and the reason for it being there in the first place, including our very own presence in it, and something I hope we will be able to get a glimpse of once we look beyond the nonsensical content of religious dogma (of whatever flavor) and the unsupported and hence unintelligible notion that someone or something else is in charge of our world.

 Why do I think there is ” a larger context” or “true intent” to life that we are currently not aware of?
 Only because we are the offspring of the greater cosmos, and as such contain its “DNA” within every particle of our being.
 As a result, what motivates it likely motivates us, either directly or indirectly, and then at a level where we would be capable of initiating some course of inspired action commensurate with the evolutionary achievement that we currently represent, although at the moment one might be hard pressed to think much of that, given the aforementioned sorrowful status of the world today, and that would include the questionable quality of leadership of some of the most powerful nations in the world at the moment..